OxWearables/stepcount/README.md

 ```

 ### Troubleshooting
 Some systems may face issues with Java when running the script.
-If this is your case, try fixing the version of OpenJDK:
+If this is your case, try fixing OpenJDK to version 8:
 ```console
 $ conda install -n stepcount openjdk=8
 ```